PrideCenter of St. Louis

 |Sunday||12:00pm - 7:00pm|

-Our cybercenter provides many resources, enabling people from the community to apply for jobs, take online classes, do homework, and surf the internet.
+Our cybercenter provides many technology-based resources, enabling community members to apply for jobs, take online classes, do homework, or simply surf the internet.
 Both black-and-white and color printing are available for free, although donations are accepted to help us cover the cost of supplies.
 Usage of PrideCenter's computer lab is subject to our Acceptable Use Policy.
 The cybercenter is administered by Kevin Hirsch, Director of Information Technology and Marketing.